+62. Craft Inventory.
 All crafts sold at the Fair must be handcrafted, handmade, homegrown, hand-gathered, or significantly altered by the person(s) who had that craft approved by the OCF.
 What are approved (juried) are the craft and the crafter.
 Approved crafters are those who have been granted Early Approval by being present in 1982, or who have successfully juried since then and sold regularly at the Fair thereafter.
 The craft must be made, displayed, and sold by the crafter who juried that craft.
 If the approved crafter cannot be present at the Fair, their crafts may not be displayed.
+A crafter may request a copy of their Craft Inventory record by sending a request to craftinventory@oregoncountryfair.org.

+A crafter must be actively selling their crafts in their booth at the Fair for all three days of the event.
 A crafter may be absent from the Fair (on Leave of Absence) for up to two consecutive years.
 A crafter absent from the Fair for more than two consecutive years will be dropped from the record of approved crafters.
-Absence by any crafter, craft booth, or food booth from the 2022 Oregon Country Fair will not be counted as a leave.
+Absence by any crafter, craft booth, or food booth from the 2024 Oregon Country Fair will not be counted as a leave.
 A crafter who elects to obtain their wristband through the Elders program may not remain actively selling their crafts in any craft booth during the public hours of the Fair.

 Sale of unapproved crafts is not allowed.
 Imported or manufactured items are explicitly prohibited.
 Craft Inventory staff will stop by each booth daily to ensure that the crafts in the booth are the approved crafts for that booth.
 There is no on-site jurying.
+Crafters may request to meet with a Craft Inventory Coordinator to help resolve disputes.

 Recently approved crafters: To avoid disputes, please have a copy of your craft jury acceptance letter with you at the Fair.
-A Craft Inventory coordinator will be available in the evenings after the Fair closes to help resolve disputes.
+A Craft Inventory coordinator will be available in Booth #52 during public Fair hours to help resolve disputes.